 Captain Curt’s Crab & Oyster Bar – Winner of The Great Clam Chowder Cook-Off In Newport, Rhode Island

-Sarasota, Florida, Aug.
-07, 2023 (GLOBE NEWSWIRE) -- Landmark Restaurant on South Siesta Key in Sarasota, Florida, since 1979, Captain Curt’s Crab & Oyster Bar is proud to announce that its famous clam chowder recently won the Great Clam Chowder Cook-off in Newport, Rhode Island, and earned the title “Best Clam Chowder in the World.”
+Sarasota, Florida – Landmark Restaurant on South Siesta Key in Sarasota, Florida, since 1979, Captain Curt’s Crab & Oyster Bar is proud to announce that its famous clam chowder recently won the Great Clam Chowder Cook-off in Newport, Rhode Island, and earned the title “Best Clam Chowder in the World.”

 With several other accolades and acclaimed recognition by industry and seafood experts, this latest achievement by Captain Curt’s Crab & Oyster Bar for its clam chowder is a testament to the restaurant’s dedication to offering its customers high-quality, delicious, and sustainable seafood that has been sourced responsibly to ensure the longevity of ocean ecosystems.